 Conditions for approval

-It has been held that Australian courts may take into consideration the following factors when considering whether to approve the endorsement of an application made under Section 1782 of the United States Code (and in similar applications for discovery):
+Australian courts may take into consideration the following factors when considering whether to approve the endorsement of an application made under Section 1782 of the United States Code (and in similar applications for discovery):

 - Importance of the evidence sought in deciding the case;

 - Whether alternative methods are available to procure the evidence;

 - Whether the sought-after material negatively impacts any procedural limitations in Australia, for example, the unwillingness of the court to permit fishing expeditions;

 - Costs involved in making a Section 1782 application;